talweb/toDoList/README.md

-Before starting to run the local server on the first time, make sure to install packages by running npm install, In the project directory, you can run: run npm start
+Before starting to run the local server on the first time, make sure to install packages by running npm install, In the project directory, you can run:
+  1.run npm start

-2. Runs the app in the development mode.
+ 2.Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.